Peebles Railway: Before the Peebles railway

-In 1838 the Edinburgh and Glasgow Railway was authorised by Act of Parliament.
+In 1838 the Edinburgh and Glasgow Railway was authorised by the Edinburgh and Glasgow Railway Act 1838 (1 & 2 Vict. c. lviii).
 Although local railways had been operating in Scotland, this was a major advance, connecting the two great cities.
 As the construction progressed, public opinion became active over making a connection between central Scotland and the merging English railway network.
 The controversy became very heated, and a great number of schemes were put forward, including some that would run through Peebles.
 Not all of the schemes were realistic, and in time they reduced to what became the North British Railway line between Edinburgh and Berwick, the Caledonian Railway between Edinburgh and Glasgow and Carlisle through the valley of the River Annan, and what became the Glasgow and South Western Railway via Kilmarnock and Dumfries.
 These great companies were all authorised by Parliament in the middle years of the 1840s.

 The Caledonian Railway proposed the Caledonian Extension Railway in 1845, to run eastward from the Lanark area through Biggar and Stobo to Peebles, continuing through Galashiels to Kelso; this would have cost £1,500,000, the same as the Caledonian Railway itself from Edinburgh and Glasgow to Carlisle.
 However the proposal was rejected in Parliament.

 In 1845 too, the North British Railway suggested a Peebles branch from Galashiels on the line that it was then building, which became the Waverley Route.
 The townspeople of Peebles did not think an eastward line to Galashiels was their highest priority.
 Supporters of an independent railway to Edinburgh had also been active, and on 23 June 1845 a meeting was held in Edinburgh.
 It was told that a line had been designed leaving the Edinburgh and Hawick Railway near the later Niddrie station.

-In the 1846 Parliamentary session, the Edinburgh and Peebles Bill failed standing orders, and the North British Peebles branch was withdrawn by its proposers: neither line would proceed.
+In the 1846 parliamentary session, the Edinburgh and Peebles Bill failed standing orders, and the North British Peebles branch was withdrawn by its proposers: neither line would proceed.